adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-29-ruby-on-rails.md

     col: 1
     content_markdown: >-
-      The Rails site uses the [GitHub Pages gem](https://github.com/github/pages-gem){: target="_blank" rel="noopener
-      noreferrer"}, which is a gem that gives you access to all the Jekyll plugins whitelisted for GitHub Pages.
+      The Rails site uses the [GitHub Pages gem](https://github.com/github/pages-gem), which is a gem that gives you access to all the Jekyll plugins whitelisted for GitHub Pages.
 The plugins actually used on this site are pretty typical for a Jekyll site: